 Technology / Export Control Plan (T/ECP)

-This project/activity involves the use of Export-Controlled Information (ECI).
-As a result, the project/activity comes under the purview of either the State Department’s International Traffic in Arms Regulations (ITAR), or the Department of Commerce’s Export Administration Regulations (EAR).
-Links to information about EAR and ITAR regulations are found on the University Research Compliance website, and from the Office of Legal Counsel, 211 Montana Hall, 406.994.4570.
+If a project or activity involves the use of Export-Controlled Information (ECI), it comes under the purview of either the State Department’s International Traffic in Arms Regulations (ITAR), or the Department of Commerce’s Export Administration Regulations (EAR).
+Work with the Office of Research Compliance to develop a plan.

 It is unlawful under the EAR or ITAR to send or take Export-Controlled items or information